 Rich RucigayEngineering Manager Gas Turbine Services Division

-I have over 28 years of experience in the power generation industry, and 6 years in the nuclear submarine industry after graduating from Clarkson University.
-The bulk of my power generation career includes 23 years with GE® in a variety of roles including rotor-dynamic analysis, remote monitoring & diagnostics management & development, product service engineering, plant level systems integration, and root cause analysis.
+I have over 28 years of experience in the power generation industry, and six years in the nuclear submarine industry after graduating from Clarkson University.
+The bulk of my power generation career includes 23 years with GE® in a variety of roles, including rotor-dynamic analysis, remote monitoring & diagnostics management & development, product service engineering, plant level systems integration, and root cause analysis.
 An opportunity with Alstom/PSM® allowed me to focus on business technical integration across multiple product lines.

 What do you do here at MD&A?

 I am MD&A’s Gas Turbine Services Engineering Manager.
 In this role, I provide engineering management, guidance, and service support for our world-class Gas Turbine (GT) outage services.

 Why should customers perform End of Life evaluations?